Allyson Long | Safety Coordinator at Scripps Institution of Oceanography

 I joined the Green Labs Team when I was working with EH&S Research Safety to promote safety in sustainability – to protect both laboratory personnel and the environment.
 I’ve used my transition to Scripps Institution of Oceanography to encourage SIO labs to become more involved and be leaders in UC sustainability.
-The Vernet Lab at SIO was the winner of last year’s NALFC, and there are now 7 SIO labs and 5 SIO offices Green Certified.
+The Vernet Lab at SIO was the winner of last year’s North American Laboratory Freezer Challenge (NALFC), and there are now 7 SIO labs and 5 SIO offices Green Certified.
 I love working with a research community that is forward thinking and action driven.
 Some upcoming projects the GL Team is pursuing are reviving the Chemcycle program, getting more labs to chill their freezers up, and collecting data on lab waste.
 Any UC San Diego lab is welcome to join the monthly Green Labs meetings just to listen in on or to actively participate in ongoing projects.

 What are some sustainable habits for energy use, recycling, and waste management that support sustainability initiatives for UC San Diego?